 Price is the top profitability lever any organization can leverage.
 When aligned with customers’ willingness to pay, price also plays a key role in the delivery of premier customer experiences and inevitable brand loyalty.
 Further still, custom pricing initiatives go a long way in solidifying customer intimacy strategies.

-But just as one-size-fits-all pricing fits no one, pricing software offerings vary in their capabilities too.
+But just as one-size-fits-all pricing fits no one, pricing management software offerings vary in their capabilities too.
 While all are designed with the goal of supporting price management and optimization, capabilities have contrasting focus just as different industries and business models have unique needs and customer relationships.

 What’s Your Go-to-Market Strategy?